sejinniemma/EmmaPortfolio/README.md

 ### 2.make Intersection Observer
 - Intersection observer parameter : callback,options
-- when intersection observer observe sections, I send callback to be active menu items
+- when intersection observer observe sections, I can call 'callback' to be active navbar menu items
 - those are possible using entry information.
 <br>